What are your reasons for looking for non chocolate Easter gifts for kids? Ours are varied, but we are striving for a chocolate free Easter.

 This year we are going to buy some plastic (boo!) shells for eggs (like these ones on Amazon. com) and place little bits of Lego inside for the little guy, and a necklace making kit for the Little Miss.
 We are planning to prepare two sets of Easter eggs – plus a range of other slightly funky incentives along the way.

 They aren’t going to get sweets or chocolate but they aren’t going to miss out!
+They will still get some non chocolate Easter gifts each.

 Also, if you are going to go down the Chocolate path, then do consider buying fair trade chocolate!